Melbourne Glaciarium: Architecture and specifications

-No ice floor
+The ice rink was not much of a success, and the building was used as a picture theatre, 'West's Glaciarium' from 1907, re-opening in 1917.

 In 1920, the Melbourne Glaciarium did not use the ice floor but due to the popularity of dancing it was converted into a Palais de Dance.
 The following year the Glaciarium arranged to meet the requirements of both dancers and ice skaters by keeping a large part of the floor for dancing.
 The dancing floor had enough room for an approximated 150 couples.
 The ice rink opened to ice skaters again on 5 May 1921 with upgrades to increase comfort.
 Radiators were fitted to the boxes for spectators as well as in the refreshments annex.

-The Glaciarium for sale

 In March 1923, the Melbourne Ice and Refrigeration Company went into voluntary liquidation.
 The property was sold at auction by Baillieu Allard Pty Ltd. for £35500.00 to Cameron Rutherland and Seward Pty.
 Ltd.

+In 1938 the building was renovated and modernised.

 Ice hockey

 Both teams from the first Ice Hockey game in Australia, 17 July 1906.